 New Fortress Energy

-- Handling a series of arbitrations for the Panama Canal Authority (arising from the complex Panama Canal extension project) against Grupo Unidos por el Canal, a consortium of European and Panamanian companies.
+- Handled a series of arbitrations for the Panama Canal Authority (ACP) arising from the Panama Canal expansion project, against Grupo Unidos por el Canal (GUPC), a consortium of European and Panamanian companies.

-- Representing Tampico Beverages in its dispute against Cerveceria Nacional Dominicana, arising from a licensing agreement between the parties for the manufacturing, promotion and sale of Tampico’s products.
+- Represented Tampico Beverages in a dispute against Cerveceria Nacional Dominicana stemming from a license agreement between the parties for the manufacturing, promotion and sale of Tampico’s products in the Dominican Republic.

 Gaela Gehring Flores; Patrick Pearsall

 ‘We worked with the A&O arbitration team and our impression was of excellence.
 The level of expertise and knowledge of the A&O team impressed us, as did their diligence and way of working.
 The A&O team achieved resounding success in a $50M case in which they released their client from paying all the claims.’

 ‘Their knowledge of the subject, the personal and dedicated involvement of each of the team members and their ability to relate to external teams like ours.
 We worked with David Ingle and Gonzalo Jimenez.
 The delivery, knowledge and involvement of both was decisive in the success of the case.’